actiontech/dtle/README.md

 ## Example

 ```
-udup -config udup.conf
+udup agent -config udup.conf
 ```

 ## Configuration

-See the [configuration guide](docs/CONFIGURATION.md) for a rundown of the more advanced configuration options.
+See the [configuration guide](./docs/CONFIGURATION.md) for a rundown of the more advanced configuration options.